vedderb/summon-arm-toolchain/README.md

 for a complete tutorial

-Compile twice to get through the gcc failure (?!).
 Requires about 7 GB disk space.
+The resulting toolchain was tested on STM32F1 and STM32F4, baremetal and running FreeRTOS (https://github.com/jmfriedt/tp_freertos).